Sometimes successful musicians have that one amazing peak to their careers, for Bruce Springsteen it was Born In The U.S.A.

 MTV played the heck out of the video, and it introduced Bruce Springsteen to a lot more music fans.
 Other popular videos followed as more singles were released.

-I was not very aware of Bruce Springsteen early in his career, but started purchasing his albums when he broke into the mainstream with his Born To Run album in 1975.
+Like most people, I originally missed Bruce Springsteen’s first two albums in 1973, but I started purchasing his albums when he broke into the mainstream with his third album, Born To Run, in 1975.
 I bought the Born In The U.S.A. album right away in 1984, based on the “Dancing In The Dark” single.
 So I dropped the needle and listened closely to the entire album.
-Later, I listened to the whole thing again and decided I pretty well liked it all…except the first song.
+Later, I listened to the whole thing again and decided I liked it all…except the first song.

 It’s probably because Bruce uses a guttural scream sound in his voice throughout, and because I have a tendency to not like choruses that are essentially one line , such as “Born In The U.S.A.”.
 I’m certainly in the minority, because it’s very popular with fans.
 By the way, “Born In The U.S.A.” is still widely misinterpreted as a patriotic song with the singer boasting about being born in the U.S.A.
 Actually, it’s mainly about being forced to fight in Vietnam, and the poor treatment faced by returning veterans.
 And no, Springsteen says the cover photo is not meant to give the impression he’s urinating on the flag.